 A well-executed NPS strategy will also result in all-around better customer retention.
 Your NPS score gives you a clear and tangible assessment of how satisfied your customers are with the services you are providing.
 The score is also a good indicator of your customer retention rate – the more promoters you have relative to passives or detractors, the more likely you are to observe high membership retention rates and see membership growth via positive word-of-mouth.

-Most importantly, NPS systems follow-up customer’s assessments of their willingness to recommend the brand with enquiries into the main factors that influenced their response.
-This is called key driver analysis, and looks into the specific areas of customer service that impact (or, indeed – drive) customer experience the most.
+Most importantly, NPS systems follow up on customer assessments of their willingness to recommend the brand with inquiries into the main factors that influenced their response.
+This is called key driver analysis and looks into the specific areas of customer service that impact (or, indeed – drive) customer experience the most.
 Driver analysis is crucial for improving customer satisfaction and retention.
 With knowledge of what your key drivers are, you can focus company resources on what customers find the most important.
 This will allow you to be more effective in improving the experience of customers who are dissatisfied with your service and solidifying the support of those who are satisfied.
-This is crucial, since according to a study by consultancy Walker Information, customer experience (CX) will overtake price and product as the key brand differentiator by 2020.
+This is crucial since according to a study by consultancy Walker Information, customer experience (CX) will overtake price and product as the key brand differentiator by 2020.

-Now that we’ve given you the run-down on what NPS is, here’s are two important points to keep in mind when executing your NPS strategy.
+Now that we’ve given you the run-down on what NPS is, here are two important points to keep in mind when executing your NPS strategy.

 If you’re going into an NPS strategy for the first time, be mindful of the details of how you’re surveying your customer base – they could make or break your data collection.
 If you’re already running an NPS system, re-examine your data collection strategy to see if there are ways to improve it.

 Ensure answers drive action